 SUMMARY AND DISCUSSION

-The modelling of high burnup fuel behavior during normal and accidental conditions needs improvement due to the significant evolution of the fuel rods during with base irradiation.
+The modelling of high burnup fuel behavior during normal and accidental conditions needs improvement due to the significant evolution of the fuel rods during base irradiation.

 There is first a need of fine description of the fuel modifications for rods with average burnup higher than 60 GWd/t.
 In particular, the properties (e.g., grain size, pores size and shape and lattice parameter) of the restructured fuel and the gas distribution in intra and intergranular bubbles and the associated radial profiles should be better characterized.